Capitalism is patriarchal; bring them both down

 Coronavirus restrictions on movement have seen an alarming increase in the number of reported incidents of domestic abuse in Scotland.
 There is still a crisis of abuse and violence against women in Scotland.

-The British Government’s policy of limiting Universal Credit payments to one account per family unit is a gift to abusers who want to exert financial control.
-Similarly, inhumane policies on sweeping, arbitrary benefit sanctions, and leaving migrant women with No Recourse to Public Funds (NRPF) actively endangers women’s lives.
+The British Government’s nightmarishly cruel system of social security and welfare is a gift to abusers who want to exert financial control.
+Inhumane policies on sweeping, arbitrary benefit sanctions, and leaving migrant women with No Recourse to Public Funds (NRPF), actively endangers women’s lives.

 We need an end to cuts to, and full funding for, agencies and organisations which provide refuge, helplines, and drop-in centres for women who have experienced violence and abuse.
 Funding cuts to local and frontline services put lives in danger.